sitano/s3-scylla/README_CDC.md

 - Applying mutations to all `s3` tables every time a new chunk is added - should only apply a mutation to `chunk` table and not touch other tables.
 - `md5`, `creation_date` column not filled correctly.
 - Serialization probably could be done more efficiently.
+- Size variables in the code are of type `int` - will overflow if file gets bigger than 2GB.